zeroamps/Tooling/Git/README.md

 `git branch -u <repository>/<remotebranch> <localbranch>` links a local branch with a remote branch then you can just use `git push` and `git pull` without specifying a repository or a branch.

+`git branch --contains <commit>` lists branches which contain the specified commit.
+`git branch -r --contains <commit>` lists branches which contain the specified commit and remote tracking branches as well.

 ***

 `git checkout <branch>|<commit>|<file>` switches branches, commits or files is a straightforward operation.